ibm-cloud-docs/Db2onCloud/recovering_db.md

-# Recovering a deleted database instance
+# Recovering a deleted service instance

 When a service instance is deleted, it is put in a suspend state for 7 days after which its removed.
-The deleted instance can be recovered within 7 days of deletion by following these steps
+The deleted instance can be recovered within 7 days by following these steps

 The user must be logged into their IBMCloud account to be able to recover an instance.